rjrbio/rjrbio/README.md

 <!-- Learning Section -->
 ## 📚 Learning

-- First year learning all about developers' world, right now more interested in Python.
+- First year learning about all this developers' world, right now more interested in Python.

 <!-- How to Reach Me Section -->
 ## 📫 How to Reach Me